remkop/picocli-jansi-graalvm/README.md

 Note that there is a [known issue](https://github.com/oracle/graal/issues/1762) with Windows native images generated with Graal 19.2.1:  the `msvcr100.dll` library is required as an external dependency.
 This file is not always present on a Windows 10 system, so we recommend that you distribute the `msvcr100.dll` file (you can find it in the `C:\Windows\System32` directory) together with your Windows native image.

-## Why do we need picocli-jansi-substratevm?
+## Why do we need picocli-jansi-graalvm?

 When generating a native image, we need two configuration files for Jansi:

 * [JNI](https://github.com/oracle/graal/blob/master/substratevm/JNI.md) - Jansi uses JNI, and all classes, methods, and fields that should be accessible via JNI must be specified during native image generation in a configuration file.
-This library adds a `/META-INF/native-image/jansi-substratevm/jni-config.json` configuration file for the Jansi `org.fusesource.jansi.internal.CLibrary` and `org.fusesource.jansi.internal.Kernel32` classes.
+This library adds a `/META-INF/native-image/picocli-jansi-graalvm/jni-config.json` configuration file for the Jansi `org.fusesource.jansi.internal.CLibrary` and `org.fusesource.jansi.internal.Kernel32` classes.
 * [resources](https://github.com/oracle/graal/blob/master/substratevm/RESOURCES.md) - to get a single executable we need to bundle the jansi.dll in the native image.
 We need some configuration to ensure the jansi.dll is included as a resource.
-This library adds a `/META-INF/native-image/jansi-substratevm/resource-config.json` configuration file that ensures the `/META-INF/native/windows64/jansi.dll` file is included as a resource in the native image.
+This library adds a `/META-INF/native-image/picocli-jansi-graalvm/resource-config.json` configuration file that ensures the `/META-INF/native/windows64/jansi.dll` file is included as a resource in the native image.

 By including these configuration files in our JAR file, developers can simply put this JAR in the classpath when creating a native image; no command line options are necessary.